krzyspmac/GameEngine/Engine/src/doxygen_sounds.md

 #  Sound Reference

 ## Sound files used

-The Engine uses OGG/Vorbis sound files exclusively.
-A custom implementation of Vorbis is included in a form a [Pictel Sound Library](https://krzyspmac.github.io/Pictel/)
+Uses the OGG/Vorbis sound files exclusively.
+A custom implementation of Vorbis is included in a form a [Pictel Sound Library](https://krzyspmac.github.io/Pictel/).

+Note: C++ documentation missing.

 ## Loading